halawiai/halawi-ai/README.md

 - Selection timeout can be tuned via `LLM_ROUTER_ARCH_TIMEOUT_MS` (default 10000).
 - Omni alias configuration: `PUBLIC_LLM_ROUTER_ALIAS_ID` (default `omni`), `PUBLIC_LLM_ROUTER_DISPLAY_NAME` (default `Omni`), and optional `PUBLIC_LLM_ROUTER_LOGO_URL`.

-When you select Omni in the UI, Chat UI will:
+When you select Omni in the UI, Halawi AI Chat UI will:

 - Call the Arch endpoint once (non-streaming) to pick the best route for the last turns.
 - Emit RouterMetadata immediately (route and actual model used) so the UI can display it.